Kozea/WeasyPrint/docs/install.rst

 You should see warnings about unsupported CSS 3 stuff; this is expected.
 In the PDF you should see the WeasyPrint logo on the first page.

-You can also play with :ref:`navigator`:.
+You can also play with :ref:`navigator`:\ .
 Start it with:

 .. code-block:: sh